Science

 Genetics

 Students in this semester-long, advanced elective explore the field of genetics from molecular, population, and bioethical perspectives.
 Emphasis will be placed on applications of genetic concepts to both laboratory and “real world” contexts.
 Students will learn and apply advanced laboratory techniques such as DNA isolation, DNA fingerprinting, CRISPR-Cas9 genome editing, and genome sequencing.
 Special attention will be paid to the ways in which the field of genetics has changed and is changing.
-This will involve, among other things, explorations of the “genomic revolution” and the bioethics of our powerful new gene technologies, such as gene therapy.
-Students will have opportunities to pursue projects and lab experiences on specific areas of interest within genetics, including DNA fingerprinting and designing a case study based on primary literature.
+This will involve, among other things, explorations of the “genomic revolution” and the bioethics of our powerful new gene technologies, such as gene therapy & CRISPR-Cas9.
+Students will have opportunities to pursue projects and lab experiences on specific areas of interest within genetics along with designing a case study based on primary literature.

 Organic Chemistry